Edtech

 The product principles

-Four product principles guided the work, all derived from research: Fluid (multiple modalities aligned to how people actually learn), Relevant (lean, focused, actionable), Novel (valuable and engaging, not stale professional development), and Low Load (low cognitive overhead, instant classroom impact).
+Four product principles guided the work, all derived from research: Fluid (modalities aligned to how people actually learn), Relevant (lean and actionable), Novel (not stale PD), and Low Load (low cognitive overhead, classroom-ready).

 The outcome